Glendale Government Vehicle Accident Lawyers

 We understand the challenging, traumatic, and stressful results of a serious injury – especially when your injuries were caused by a government vehicle.
 Let us take your mind off the legal matters associated with your personal injury claim, so you can focus on what matters – your health and recovery.
-Call us today at (818) 507-4311 for a free consultation.
+Call Aghabegian & Associates, PC, today at (818) 507-4311 for a free consultation.